anandvidvat/llm_notes/tinker for post training.md

-Thinking Labs which was founded by Mira Takur (ex- CTO of OpenAI), released a python package called [tinker](https://thinkingmachines.ai/blog/announcing-tinker/)
+Thinking Labs which was founded by Mira Murati (ex- CTO of OpenAI), released a managed service which be accessed by python package called [tinker](https://thinkingmachines.ai/blog/announcing-tinker/)

 In the pipeline of LLM training, testing, optimizing, serving;  my initial impressions from the announment is that this package is relevant to the "post-training" phase of LLM development & usage process.